oscarteran/oscarteran/README.md

 ## Hello everyone 👋

-My name is Oscar and i'm data scientist in progress.
+My name is Oscar and i'm Data Scientist in progress.

 <!--
 **oscarteran/oscarteran** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.